Multiplex graph matching matched filters: Multiplex Graph Matching Matched Filters

-We consider $\rho$ varying over $\{0.1,0.2,0.3,0.4,0.5\}$.
-Utilizing $s=10$ seeded vertices, we match ${\bf G}$ and ${\bf H}$ using \texttt{M-FAQ} (Algorithm \ref{alg:mfaq} using $s=10$ seeded vertices \cite{ModFAQ}).
-Results are plotted in Figure \ref{fig:goodvbad}.
-In Figure \ref{fig:goodvbad}, we plot the mean matching accuracy (i.e., the fraction of vertices whose latent alignment is recovered correctly) of \texttt{M-FAQ} versus $c$, averaged over 2000 MC replicates.
+Next, we look at the case when $m<n$.
+In addition to examining the effect of multiple channels when weak signal is present across channels, we wish to compare the effect of different padding schemes (Naive vs Centered) in terms of the matching accuracy.
+We analyze the padding scheme's effectiveness first, by varying the values of the correlation $\rho\in\{0.1,0.2,0.3,0.4,0.5\}$ while keeping $n,m$ constant (see Figure \ref{fig:goodvbad_rhovary}) and second, by varying the background size $n\in\{100,500,1000,2000\}$ while the template size $m$ and the correlation $\rho$ remain constant (see Figure \ref{fig:goodvbad_nnvary}).
+Using the Naive (resp.
+Centered) padding scheme, we let $({\bf \widetilde G},{\bf \widetilde H})\in \mathcal{M}^{c}_{n}$ (resp. $({\bf \widehat G},{\bf \widehat H})\in \mathcal{M}^{c}_{n}$) for $c$ ranging over $\{1,2,\cdots,10\}$.
+Utilizing $s=10$ seeds, we match ${\bf \widetilde G}$ and ${\bf \widetilde H}$ (resp. ${\bf \widehat G}$ and ${\bf \widehat H}$) using \texttt{M-FAQ} (Algorithm \ref{alg:mfaq}).
+Results are plotted in Figures \ref{fig:goodvbad_rhovary} and \ref{fig:goodvbad_nnvary}.
+As in Figure \ref{fig:goodvbad}, we plot the mean matching accuracy (i.e., the fraction of vertices whose latent alignment is recovered correctly) of \texttt{M-FAQ} versus $c$, averaged over 100 MC replicates.
 For each choice of parameters, we also plot (via the partially transparent points) the accuracy distribution corresponding to the MC replicates.
-In red (resp., olive, green, blue, purple) we plot the results for $r=0.1$ (resp., $r=0.2$, $r=0.3$, $r=0.4$, $r=0.5$).
-From the figure, we see the expected relationship: in low correlation settings where \texttt{M-FAQ} is unable to align the monoplex graphs, this can often be overcome by considering $c>1$.
-Indeed, in all cases, save $\rho=0.1$, perfect matching is achieved using $c\geq 8$ channels.
+In Figure \ref{fig:goodvbad_rhovary}, in red (resp., olive, green, blue, purple) we plot the results for $\rho=0.1$ (resp., $\rho=0.2$, $\rho=0.3$, $\rho=0.4$, $\rho=0.5$).
+In Figure \ref{fig:goodvbad_nnvary}, in red (resp., green, blue, purple) we plot the results for $n=100$ (resp., $n=500$, $n=1000$, $n=2000$).

+All figures demonstrate that even though the \texttt{M-FAQ} algorithm is unable to align the monoplex graphs when $c=1$, this can often be overcome by considering $c>1$.
+Moreover, Figures \ref{fig:goodvbad_rhovary} and \ref{fig:goodvbad_nnvary}, show that the Centered Padding scheme achieves better matching accuracy between channels than the Naive Padding scheme.
+Akin to Figure \ref{fig:goodvbad}, Figure \ref{fig:goodvbad_rhovary} illustrates that the matching accuracy increases as the correlation increases.
+Finally, in Figure \ref{fig:goodvbad_nnvary}, we observe that the matching accuracy decreases as the ratio between the template size and the background size decreases.